Head (Csaky): Description

 Head is a plaster sculpture carved in a vertical format.
 The work represents the bust of a man in a highly Cubist syntax, in opposition to the softness and curvilinearity of Nabis, Symbolist or Art Nouveau forms.

 Csaky's heads of the period partake in the "stylized, hieratic, nonportrait tradition of tribal and ancient art", writes Edith Balas, "in which there is a total lack of interest in depicting psychological traits".
 Head is testimony to Csaky's early immersion in the Cubist idiom.

 The subject is constructed with a grouping of faceted planar forms that together form a tight cohesive structure.
-The models facial features are simply constructed with only a few surface planes juxtaposed in geometric terms at various angles.
+The model's facial features are simply constructed with only a few surface planes juxtaposed in geometric terms at various angles.
 Sphericity of the head is broken by angular cuts, forming triangular (ears), rectangles (the nose) and arcs (cheekbones), visible in the photograph.
 The shoulders and neck form a robust base upon which the head rests.
-The models hair, while treated almost realistically, are stylized and cut radically at an angle with the forehead.
+The model's hair, while treated almost realistically, is stylized and cut radically at an angle with the forehead.
 Only one eye is visible.

 The treatment of Csaky's Tête d'homme, as other works by the artist executed between 1910 and 1914, suggest, as Albert Elsen notes, that Csaky had looked not only at Picasso's earlier painting and sculpture, but also at African tribal masks whose exaggerated features and simplified design accommodated the need to be seen at a distance and to evoke strong feeling.

 Just as in Csaky's Groupe de femmes (1911–12) and Danseuse (1912), Head already shows a new way of representing the human figure, an unwillingness to revert to classical, academic or traditional methods of representation.
 The complex angular syntax visible in Head was born out of a growing sense of contemporary dynamism, out of rhythm, balance, harmony and out of the powerful geometric qualities of Egyptian art, African art, early Cycladic art, Gothic art, of Pierre Puvis de Chavannes, Auguste Rodin, Gustave Courbet, Paul Gauguin, Georges Seurat and Paul Cézanne, all of whom Csaky greatly admired.